toralf/tinderbox/README.md

 ## Why bash ?!?

-I started this project as a short Bash script.
+I started this project with a tiny Bash script.
-Later I missed the point of No Return to switch to Python.
+Much later I missed the Point of no Return to switch to something like Python.

 ## Links